sulfuror/rescript-sh/README.md

 ### Rescript Commands

 1. **all**: This is a powerful orchestrator command.
 It will execute the given command sequentially across *all* your configured repositories.
+It natively processes help flags (`-h`/`--help`) and features consistently formatted terminal headers.
    Usage:
     ```
     rescript all [command] [flags] ...
     ```
    Command flags:
-    1. `-X, --ignore-repo`: skips a specific repository during the run. e.g. `rescript all backup -X omv`
+    1. `-X, --ignore-repo`: skips a specific repository during the run. e.g. `rescript all backup -X repo_name`

 2. **backup**: take a snapshot using the values set in your configuration file.
    Usage: